 NREM Parasomnias are more common in the young, REM Parasomnias (REM Behaviour Disorder) more common in the older group and in those taking particular medications.
 Parasomnias also overlap with other conditions such as Narcolepsy.
 Treating Parasomnias without knowing their true triggers can make matters worse.

-In our local Adelaide sleep clinic, we can consult you.
+At our local Adelaide sleep clinic, we can consult you.

-In our state-of-the-art Adelaide Sleep Laboratory, we can study these, assess the true triggers, and video-record any activity (something home sleep studies cannot do).
+Within our state-of-the-art Adelaide Sleep Laboratory, we can study these, assess the true triggers, and video-record any activity (something home sleep studies cannot do).
 We can also assess to see if these overlap with other conditions including Narcolepsy – this also can’t be done in the home.

 If you suffer from a Parasomnia, contact us for an appointment.